 The amphipathic nature of the phospholipids (having hydrophobic and hydrophilic regions) contributes to the main function of these molecules; formation of the phospholipid bilayer of the cell membrane.

 As mentioned, the phosphate group of the molecule is hydrophilic and therefore attracts water molecules.
-On the other hand, the fatty acid tails which are hydrophobic in nature repel water molecules and will therefore face away from the water.
+As well, the fatty acid tails which are hydrophobic in nature repel water molecules and will therefore face away from the water.

 Due to this behavior, phospholipids form a layer where the hydrophilic groups face the water molecules while the hydrophobic tails face away from the water.
 This results in a phospholipid bilayer structure where the hydrophobic tails of each layer are localized in a hydrophobic region while the phosphate groups of each layer form the inner and outer surfaces of the structure.